PatrykPrusko2019/FrontendStoreMusicApiUsingWPF/README.md

-A detailed description of the application with photos is in the directory: FrontendStoreMusicApiUsingWPF/FrontEndStoreMusicAPI
+A detailed description of the application with photos is in the directory: FrontEndStoreMusicAPI /DescriptionOfApp.
-/DescriptionOfApp.

 Frontend WPF application for Store Music Api application: